jidukrishna/ktu_simulator/README.md

 # 🚀 KTU Open Simulations

 A community-built collection of **interactive simulations for KTU students**.
 Built by students, for students — **open source, zero logins, zero friction**.
+Almost all simulation can be build with ai tools like **claude, chatgpt, etc.**

 👉 **[Open the site](https://ktu.jidu.dev)**